8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

 {!!dateblock!!}

-For me, as of this writing, I’m both the client and advisor.
+As of this writing, I’m both the client and advisor.

 I started with the outline developed by [The White Coat Investor](https://www.whitecoatinvestor.com/how-to-write-an-investing-personal-statement/).

 ## My why

 I want to be able to cater to the most constrained with my time and knowledge.
-These folks may not be able to afford the fees for coaching, mentoring, and consulting.
-With that said, I need to ensure my survival; secure my own mask before helping others, so to speak.
-Hustle culture holds little interest for me.
+These folks may be unable to afford the fees for coaching, mentoring, and consulting.
+With that said, I need to ensure my survival; secure my mask before helping others, so to speak.
+Hustle culture holds little interest to me.
 I’d rather trade value for money than time for the same.

-I want to travel and fade into the background whenever I want without worrying where my next meal comes from.
+I want to travel and fade into the background whenever I want without worrying about where my next meal comes from.

-Coast FI stack revisited April 16, 2022:
+Coast FI stack revisited on April 16, 2022:

-- FI number is 750,000 [.United States dollars](USD), higher than initial estimate of 500,000 USD.
+- The FI number is 750,000 [.United States dollars](USD), higher than the initial estimate of 500,000 USD.
 - This is because estimated spending in retirement was increased to 30,000 USD based on 2021 [tracking](/essays-and-editorials/finances/budgeting/).

 - Coast FI 1: 221,477 USD